litre, TDI + electric motor

 on being one of the most fuel efficient vehicles on the

-The 2009 Volkswagen L1 is a development of the Volkswagen
+The 2009 Volkswagen L1 was a development of the Volkswagen

 1-Litre concept car from 2002.
 However for the new vehicle